Sony Xperia XZ Premium

 The Sony Xperia XZ Premium is an Android smartphone manufactured and marketed by Sony.
-Part of the Xperia X series, the device was announced to the public along with the Xperia XZs at the annual Mobile World Congress in February of 2017.
-Pre-orders for the Xperia XZ Premium started in Europe on May 22, 2017.
-The device went on sale in the UK on June 2, 2017, and in the US on June 19, 2017.
+As part of the Xperia X series, the device was announced to the public along with the Xperia XZs at the annual Mobile World Congress in February 2017.
+Pre-orders for the Xperia XZ Premium started in Europe on 22 May 2017.
+The device went on sale in the UK on 2 June 2017, and in the US on 19 June 2017.

 It supersedes the Xperia Z5 Premium and it was Sony's latest flagship after the Xperia XZ and before Sony Xperia XZ2.

-Notable features include a 4K HDR ultra high resolution display and slow-motion video capture at 960 frames per second.
+Notable features include a 4K HDR ultra-high resolution display and slow-motion video capture at 960 frames per second.

 Hardware

 Design and Build

 The Xperia XZ Premium refines the Xperia XZ's "Loop Surface" design with its "Glass Loop Surface", consisting of a nylon side frame, metal top and bottom edges that together make up the chassis of the phone, and scratch-resistant front and back glass panels made of Corning's Gorilla Glass 5.
 The top and bottom part of the chassis are flat and diamond-cut along the edge to form a reflective facet.
 The most defining change in the XZ Premium, as well as the XZ1, is the placement of the image sensors on the back.
 It is now placed across the camera lens and slightly off-center, as opposed to being placed longitudinally below the lens like on the XZs.
 The NFC antenna is at the center part of the rear glass panel, just below the "XPERIA" nameplate.
 The front of the phone consists of dual front-firing stereo speakers, one on the top bezel and the other on the bottom bezel, along with a 13 MP front camera, ambient light sensor, proximity sensor and notification LED.

 The Xperia XZ Premium's dimensions are 156 mm in height, with a width of 77 mm and a depth of 7.9 mm and weighs approximately 195 g.
-It has an IP rating of IP68, making it dust proof and water resistant for over 1.5 meters and 30 minutes under water.
+It has an IP rating of IP68, making it dustproof and water-resistant for over 1.5 meters and 30 minutes underwater.
 The device also features a fingerprint sensor embedded into the power button that can be used to unlock the phone and secure it from unauthorized access.
 This feature, however, is disabled on units sold in the US.